KathmanduLivingLabs/kathmandulivinglabs.github.io/_posts/2018-04-25-making-boundaries-pop.md

 ---
 layout:     post
-title:      Map making in the web - making cities pop!
+title:      Making cities pop
 date:       2018-04-18 09:06:29
-summary:    This post explains how you can use LeafletJS to clip map tile layers and make boundaries stand out.
+summary:    A small tutorial that explains how you can clip map tile layers based on an external GeoJSON boundary in Leaflet.
 categories: tutorials
 ---